NilenduGanguli/ai_project_25/document-extraction/README.md

 ## Service Startup Sequence

-1. MongoDB container starts and initializes
+1. PostgreSQL container starts and initializes
-2. Health check waits for MongoDB to be ready
+2. Health check waits for PostgreSQL to be ready
 3. Application container starts and sources `env.sh`
-4. Backend (FastAPI) starts on port 8005
+4. Backend (FastAPI) starts on port 8005 and creates tables
 5. Health check waits for backend to be ready
 6. Frontend (Streamlit) starts on port 8501
 7. Frontend connects to backend via localhost